Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 • Litter mat

-If you have another cat in the house already, don’t expect them to share a single litter box.
+Feline behaviorist Rita Reimers, founding president and owner of Just For Cats Pet Sitting in Charlotte, North Carolina, and Beverly Hills, California, says that if you have another cat in the house already, don’t expect them to share a single litter box.
 “It is best to have one box per cat, plus one extra box,” Reimers says.
-And if you live in a multi-level home, a box should be provided on each floor, according to Reimers.
+And if you live in a multi-level home, a box should be provided on each floor, she adds.

 Litter is also a must-have.
 Choose a clumping formula for easy scooping, like Arm & Hammer’s Clump & Seal Multi-Cat Litter.